f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 |

 6. After some time, look under **Monitoring > DASHBOARDS > DDoS > Attack History**.

+7. Navigate to the Applications tab > APPLICATION > LAB_BaDOS > tenant5_BaDOS_service.
+Can you see the Behavioral DoS attack?

 Annex | Entire lab configuration with 1 single API call: AS3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^